 Secondly, if you can't move to Exchange Online just yet, make sure your on-premises Exchange infrastructure is patched with the latest Update Rollup (Exchange 2010) or Cumulative Update (Exchange 2013, 2016, and 2019), released in February AND any security updates as soon as you can.

 The reason for the urgent call to action?
 Various websites are talking about the possibility of an attacker using a valid user account (which doesn't need to be an admin), to gain SYSTEM level privileges within your environment.
 If they are able to obtain the credentials, tools can be used to run various codes on the Exchange Server.

 If you've already moved your mailboxes to Exchange Online, the above is less of a worry as Microsoft ensures all their Exchange Online infrastructure is patched with the latest security updates.
 If your business is yet to move to Exchange Online, get in touch with us today to find out how our FastTrack team can assist.

 Customer search result pages in SharePoint Online, Office "What's New" Management feature and Yammer eDiscovery just to name a few.
 Watch this video to see all of the cool new features available and explained in more detail.

 Why Insentra and Microsoft?

-Have an active Office 365 subscription and need assistance getting the intended workload across the finish line?
-Insentra’s qualified FastTrack consultants will work closely with your technical teams, project sponsors and stakeholders to help drive workload adoption and maximize the value of your Office 365 subscription.
+Have an active Microsoft 365 subscription and need assistance getting the intended workload across the finish line?
+Insentra’s qualified FastTrack consultants will work closely with your technical teams, project sponsors and stakeholders to help drive workload adoption and maximise the value of your Microsoft 365 subscription.

 If you would like more information on anything you've read here, please download our FastTrack Brochure, or get in contact with our Senior FastTrack Consultant - Hambik Matvosian.